-The patient has contacted your office and hopefully is greeted warmly by your reception staff either in person, on the phone, or via email, making an appointment.
+The patient has contacted your office and will hopefully be greeted warmly by your reception staff either in person, on the phone, or via email, when making an appointment.
 Now what?
-Whether you are aiming for a “dental spa” feel or more of a warm home feeling for the office, I cannot stress this enough, please make sure your office is clean!
-No trash on the floor, windows are free of smudges, the bathroom is tidy with plenty of paper towels and toilet tissue, and no food or drink at the reception desk.
+Whether you are aiming for a “dental spa” feel or more of a warm home feeling for the office, I cannot stress this enough, please make sure your office is clean – no trash on the floor, windows are free of smudges, the bathroom is tidy with plenty of paper towels and toilet tissue, and no food or drink at the reception desk.

 Once the patient enters your office, they should be greeted in person by your reception staff.
 Many offices offer refreshments in the form of water, tea, or coffee.
-Some even have freshly baked cookies onsite for patients while they wait or after their visit.
 The Wi-Fi password for your patients can be mounted in a cute frame that is easily seen, allowing patients to log on to their phones and either answer emails, play games, cruise social media sites, listen to music, or watch videos.

 All these little extras help to make a patient feel welcomed and comfortable as they wait.
 Try to keep wait time to five minutes or less.
 It’s important to respect their time and, in turn, they should respect yours by being on time for their appointments.
 If your patient is a new patient, I recommend a tour by your assistant or hygienist as the patient is brought back to the operatory.
 You can obviously point out the consultation area, patient bathroom, and make mention of how many operatories and dentists are on staff.

-This is also a great time to highlight any areas that you are especially proud of, such as the ability to take cone beam radiographs, new operatory, an inhouse lab where crowns can be completed in a day, water filtration system, etc. Brag a little.
+This is also a great time to highlight any areas that you are especially proud of, such as the ability to take cone beam radiographs, a new operatory, an in-house lab where crowns can be completed in a day, or water filtration system.
+Brag a little.

 Pampered in the Chair

 In addition, a heated neck pillow, soothing lip balm, massaging chair, weighted blanket, noise-canceling headphones, and tinted glasses help ease anxieties.
-Many offices use essential oils diffused throughout the air to help erase the “dental smells,” and patients can watch their favorite television show during their appointment on TVs mounted on or near the ceiling, and warm lavender-scented towels can be offered when treatment is finished to help patients freshen up.
+Patients can watch their favorite television show during their appointment on TVs mounted on or near the ceiling, and warm towels can be offered when treatment is finished to help patients freshen up.